-Within the first minute of our phone conversation I knew three things: this lady was amazingly nice and a pleasure to talk to, she was incredibly intelligent, and she had a lot of great nutritional knowledge to share!
+Within the first minute of our phone conversation, I knew three things: this lady was amazingly nice and a pleasure to talk to, she was incredibly intelligent, and she had a lot of great nutritional knowledge to share!
 Here is a summary of our conversation.
-I hope you enjoy!
+I hope you enjoy it!

 First, tell me a little bit about your background?

 Sarah-Jane was actually a collegiate cross-country runner with an interest in physiology from an early start.
 Being a collegiate athlete, Bedwell knew a great deal about fitness which caused her to naturally think she knew a lot about nutrition.
 She told me,

 I thought in order to be a great runner I needed to cut a lot of foods out of my diet and so I cut things like lean-beef and certain types of fats and things like that…